Hate the Player: The Ben Johnson Story

-Hate the Player: The Ben Johnson Story is an upcoming Canadian comedy television series centred around Canadian sprinter Ben Johnson and his positive drug test at the 1988 Olympic Games.
+Hate the Player: The Ben Johnson Story is a Canadian comedy television series centred around Canadian sprinter Ben Johnson and his positive drug test at the 1988 Olympic Games.
 The cast is led by Shamier Anderson as Ben Johnson with King Bach as his American rival Carl Lewis.
-The series will premiere simultaneously on GameTV and Paramount+ in 2026.
+The series premiered March 26, 2026, on GameTV and Paramount+ in 2026.

 Premise

 Three days after winning the gold medal in the 100 metres final at the 1988 Olympic Games in Seoul, South Korea, Canadian sprinter Ben Johnson gave a positive drug test for the banned steroid stanozolol and was disqualified.
 This led to the Dubin Inquiry (1989), which uncovered widespread doping among Canadian athletes.